 The financial highlights tables are intended to help you understand the financial performance for each class of shares of each Fund for the past five fiscal years or since inception, as applicable.
 Certain information reflects financial results for a single Fund share.
 The total returns in the tables represent the rate that an investor would have earned (or lost) on an investment in the Fund (assuming reinvestment of all dividends and distributions).
-The information has been derived from financial statements audited by BBD, LLP, whose report, along with the Funds' financial statements, is included in the Annual Report, which is available upon request and incorporated by reference in to the Statement of Additional Information.
+The information for the year ending December 31, 2023 has been derived from financial statements audited by Cohen & Company, Ltd., whose report, along with the Funds' financial statements, is included in the Annual Report, which is available upon request and incorporated by reference in to the Statement of Additional Information.
+Information for the years ending December 31, 2022 and prior were audited by BBD, LLP, the Funds' prior Independent Registered Public Accounting Firm.